rupertn/predicting_flight_delays/README.md

 ![](delays_by_hour.png) ![](thunderstorm_delays.png)![](corr_matrix.png)

 ## Model Building
 The classification models I wanted to explore were logistic regression, decision tree, and random forest models.
-In theory, with an imbalanced dataset (4 to 1 ratio of non-delayed flights to delayed flights) and some multicollinearity between features, a random forest model was expected to perform well.
+In theory, with an unbalanced dataset (4 to 1 ratio of non-delayed flights to delayed flights) and some multicollinearity between features, a random forest model was expected to perform well.
 I chose to exclude support vector machines as the run time would be slow on a dataset of this size.

 First, I tested each model using the default parameters, then using GridSearchCV, adjusted hyperparameters to optimize the model performance.
 Model performance was evaluate with the F-score as both precision and recall were important.
-I was primarily interested in maximizing recall (the share of delayed flights the model correctly predicted) without significantly sacrificing precision.
+I was primarily interested in maximizing recall (the share of actually delayed flights the model correctly predicted) without significantly sacrificing precision.

 Unfortunately, I found that each model was good at predicting non-delayed flights, but fairly poor at predicting delayed flights.
-The best performing model was a random forest model that achieved an F-score of 0.91 for class 0 and 0.52 for class 1.
+The best performing model was a random forest model that achieved an F-score of 0.91 for class 0 (non-delayed flights) and 0.52 for class 1 (delayed flights).

 ## Closing Remarks